bl4de/research/raa-ransomware-analysis/README.md

 ```

-And here's RAA starts its work.
-After script checks if there are any arguments passed (now let's assume that there aren't any) **nYuMHHRx()** is executed.
+And this is the place here's RAA starts its work.
+After script checks if there are any arguments passed (let's assume that there aren't any) **nYuMHHRx()** is executed.

 ```javascript